Become an Australian citizen

 Dreaming of making Australia your forever home?

-Here's a detailed roadmap to achieving Australian citizenship, outlining pathways, criteria, and recent updates:
+Here's a detailed roadmap to achieving Australian citizenship, outlining pathways, criteria:

 • By Birth: If you're born in Australia to at least one Australian citizen or permanent resident parent.